I attended the Juvenile Justice Board meeting on September 19,

 Goodwill correction programs work with the Hillsborough and Pinellas

-County Drug Courts, Bureau of Prisons, and the
+County Drug Courts, Bureau of Prisons, and the Department of

 Corrections to lend a hand to those who have fallen through the